 Welcome to the page of Chance E. Bonar.

 Before my time at Harvard, I earned a Master’s degree at Yale Divinity School with a focus on the Bible and a Bachelor’s degree at St. Olaf College with majors in Religion, Classics, and Ancient Studies.
-During that time, I studied and researched various topics: historiography regarding Alexander the Great and his supposed “Medizing,” depictions of Herod the Great in Josephus’s Jewish War and Jewish Antiquities, Johannine boundaries and Social Identity Theory, the Valentinian poem Summer Harvest, codicology in Nag Hammadi codex II, the impact of social media, science, and gender on Gospel of Jesus’ Wife, and the arrangement and collection of letters in the Corpus Paulinum.
+During that time, I studied and researched various topics: historiography regarding Alexander the Great and his supposed “Medizing,” depictions of Herod the Great in Josephus’s Jewish War and Jewish Antiquities, Johannine boundaries and Social Identity Theory, the Valentinian poem Summer Harvest, codicology in Nag Hammadi codex II, the impact of social media, science, and gender on the events surrounding the Gospel of Jesus’ Wife, and the arrangement and collection of letters in the Corpus Paulinum.

 In my free time, I enjoy singing, reading investigative journalism, and making doughnuts.